JuliuszZiomek/juliuszziomek.github.io/_pages/bo.md

 How does BO work?
 ======
 As we do not know the function formula, we are unable to analytically find an optimum of our function.
-At the same time, we are also unable to differentiate the function $f()$, which rules out the usage of gradient methods.
+At the same time, we are also unable to differentiate the function $f(\cdot)$, which rules out the usage of gradient methods.
 What else can we try then?

 In Bayesian Optimisation, we first look at the points, at which we have already evaluated the function.
 We use this knowledge to construct a _surrogate model_ of the function, as shown below: